 The Keating Report is a 2017 forecast on government budgets and spending (second part presented below).
-The 2017 forecast is an update of our mid-year 2016 forecast that was posted online at the GPN site earlier this year.
+The 2017 forecast is an update of our mid-year 2016 forecast that was posted online at the GPN site.

-The 2017 edition of the Keating Report includes predictions from mayors on their communities’ budgets, infrastructure spending andefforts.
+The 2017 edition of the Keating Report includes predictions from mayors on their communities’ budgets, infrastructure spending and here to read Part 1.efforts.
 Another section from the 2017 edition will be posted soon.
+Go

 In the photo: One of Gebhardt Development's projects that was recently completed along E. Washington Ave. in Madison, Wis.

 Madison, Wis., Mayor Paul Soglin (photo at right) tells GPN that there is only so much that U.S. cities can do to foster a strong and vibrant economy.
 “We are very reliant on property taxes paid by families, seniors and small businesses.
 These are pocketbook issues for our residents – they want basic services – plowing the

 The mayor goes on to say, “Small businesses are the engine of our nation’s economy.
 Cities and other local governments are the primary support for small business development.
 But we cannot do it alone.
 Together, cities and other local governments throughout the U.S. can use 2017 as an opportunity for calling on the incoming Congress and new administration to step up and provide meaningful funding for public infrastructure.”
 Madison's web site is here.